ClemPera/Nooto/README.md

 ---

-> **Beta software** -- Nooto is functional but still in active development.
+> **Beta software**: Nooto is functional but still in active development.
 Expect rough edges.
-> **Security notice** -- The encryption design has not been audited by an independent security expert.
+> **Security notice**: The encryption design has not been audited by an independent security expert.
 Use at your own discretion.

 ---